ruby/debug/README.md

 DEBUGGER: Connected.
 ```

-And it tris to invoke the new VSCode window and VSCode starts attaching to the debuggee Ruby program automatically.
+And it tries to invoke the new VSCode window and VSCode starts attaching to the debuggee Ruby program automatically.

 You can also use `open vscode` command in REPL.